University of Glasgow: History

 The University of Glasgow was founded in 1451 by a charter or papal bull from Pope Nicholas V, at the suggestion of King James II, giving Bishop William Turnbull, a graduate of the University of St Andrews, permission to add a university to the city's Cathedral.
 It is the second-oldest university in Scotland after St Andrews and the fourth-oldest in the English-speaking world.
 The universities of St Andrews, Glasgow, and Aberdeen were ecclesiastical foundations, while Edinburgh was a civic foundation.
 As one of the ancient universities of the United Kingdom, Glasgow is one of only eight institutions to award undergraduate master's degrees in certain disciplines.

 The university has been without its original Bull since the mid-sixteenth century.
 In 1560, during the political unrest accompanying the Scottish Reformation, the then chancellor, Archbishop James Beaton, a supporter of the Marian cause, fled to France.
 He took with him, for safe-keeping, many of the archives and valuables of the cathedral and the university, including the Mace and the Bull.
 Although the Mace was sent back in 1590, the archives were not.
-Principal Dr. James Fall told the Parliamentary Commissioners of Visitation on 28 August 1690, that he had seen the Bull at the Scots College in Paris, together with the many charters granted to the university by the monarchs of Scotland from James II to Mary, Queen of Scots.
+Principal James Fall told the Parliamentary Commissioners of Visitation on 28 August 1690, that he had seen the Bull at the Scots College in Paris, together with the many charters granted to the university by the monarchs of Scotland from James II to Mary, Queen of Scots.
 The university enquired of these documents in 1738 but was informed by Thomas Innes and the superiors of the Scots College that the original records of the foundation of the university were not to be found.
 If they had not been lost by this time, they certainly went astray during the French Revolution when the Scots College was under threat.
 Its records and valuables were moved for safe-keeping out of the city of Paris.
 The Bull remains the authority by which the university awards degrees.